KehindeAkinbowale/alx-system_engineering-devops/0x02-shell_redirections/README.md

-finds all empty files and directories in the current directory
+lists all the files with a .gif extension